Horizontal Pod Autoscaling

 How CAST AI HPA Works

-Our HPA makes scaling decisions based on short-term CPU usage of the workload, typically over the last ±3 minutes.
+Cast AI HPA makes scaling decisions based on the workload's short-term CPU usage, typically over the last ±3 minutes.
 This timeframe allows for responsive scaling while avoiding reactionary decisions based on momentary spikes.

 The HPA algorithm considers these factors: